 07 July – Additional Notes

-Unable to hide his now overwhelming distress in front of the most powerful man on earth, the “cat got out of the bag” and Nehemiah came face-to-face with what could certainly have been the end of his life. [v1-2] Although still incredibly afraid, Nehemiah quickly shot up a prayer to heaven then risked everything with honesty.
-He blurted out everything that had been building up to breaking point in his heart. [v3-5]
+Yet deep in his upbringing, Nehemiah knew that we can’t place diplomacy above honesty as a framework for justifying our answers.
+After careful planning and lots of prayer, Nehemiah set his sights on seeing His Maker at work bringing good outcomes to his concerns.[b]
+And now unable to hide his overwhelming distress in front of the most powerful man on earth, the “cat was out of the bag” and Nehemiah came face-to-face with what could certainly have been the end of his life. [v1-2] Although still incredibly afraid, Nehemiah quickly shot up a prayer to heaven then risked everything with honesty.
+He blurted out to the king everything that had been building up to breaking point in his heart. [v3-5]

 Logic tells me that Father God wants us to know that HIStory isn’t a fairy tale.
 What Nehemiah explained in today’s chapter, can be plotted out on a map around the old city of Jerusalem even today.
 I stood in these places in 2012.
 Looking up at the gate that’s still there today, I thought of Nehemiah on his horse with his heart pounding in the dead of night, picking his way quietly passed exactly that same spot.
 What you now hold in your hands is about real people with real experiences who, after relying on their Maker, had found that He was real too.

-Deeply unhinged with the situation, Nehemiah had wept, fasted and prayed for months.
+Deeply unhinged with the situation, Nehemiah had wept, fasted, and prayed for months.
 He waited on an answer to prayer for how to move forward.
 When an opportunity came, he spoke up.
 Then, with no-one else standing in the gap (and with God’s clear and unprecedented help through an otherwise tyrannical king), Nehemiah assumed that what he witnessed that night on horseback, had certainly fallen to him.

 CLICK to return to today’s “Daily Breadcrumbs”